 - Remember we only allow walking in the hallways.
 Safety first!

 - Follow all bus safety rules.
-Remember there are no assigned seats.
+There are no assigned seats.

-- Notice the rotation for recess for marking period FOUR.
+- Notice the rotation for recess for each marking period.
 It is posted in all homerooms and of course the MPR.
 We will only use the rotation when the weather is warm enough to go outside.